SAP/styleguides/clean-abap/CleanABAP.md

 output = calculate_result( input ).
 * ticket 800034775 ABC ++ End
 ```
-Versioning is already done by SAP.
-Attribution comment tend to pollute code.
-Source control and transport order text are much more suitable for this task.
+Attribution comments tend to pollute the code and don't provide big benefits as versioning is already done by source code management.
+Transport order texts are much more suitable for describing why something was adapted.

 ### Use FIXME, TODO, and XXX and add your ID